Electoral district of Ninderry

 Ninderry is an electoral district of the Legislative Assembly in the Australian state of Queensland.
 It was created in the 2017 redistribution.
+From results of the 2015 election, Ninderry was estimated to be a fairly safe seat for the Liberal National Party with a margin of 6.9%.

 Located in the Sunshine Coast, Ninderry consists of the suburbs of Eumundi, Doonan, Weyba Downs, Peregian Beach, Peregian Springs, Verrierdale, North Arm, Ninderry, Valdora, Yandina, Yandina Creek, Coolum Beach, Maroochy River, Parklands, Bli Bli, Rosemount, Diddillibah, Kiels Mountain, Kunda Park, Kuluin, Forest Glen, Mons and "North Buderim".

-From results of the 2015 election, Ninderry was estimated to be a fairly safe seat for the Liberal National Party with a margin of 6.9%.